Gravitational Wave imprints of the Doublet Left-Right Symmetric Model: Introduction

+The rest of the paper is organised as follows.
 In Sec.\,\ref{Sec:Model}, we give a brief review of DLRSM: field content, symmetry breaking, and mass generation in the gauge, fermion, and gauge sectors.
 In Sec.\,\ref{subsec: theory} and Sec.\,\ref{subsec: higgs}, we discuss the theoretical bounds and the constraints from the Higgs data respectively.
 In Sec.\,\ref{sec: effective potential}, we construct the one-loop finite temperature effective potential required to study the phase transition (PT) associated with $SU(2)_R\times U(1)_{B-L}$-breaking.
-The separation between $v_R$ and the EW scale allows us to write the effective potential only in terms of the field responsible $SU(2)_R\times U(1)_{B-L}$-breaking.
 We then describe our procedure for scanning the parameter space in Sec.\,\ref{sec: paramscan}.
-To simplify the analysis while extracting crucial information related to SFOPT, we work with a smaller set of parameters, called the \textit{simple basis}, introduced in ref.\,\cite{Karmakar:2022iip}.
-In the \textit{simple basis}, we identify the region with SFOPT.
-Next, in Sec.\,\ref{sec: GW}, we discuss the GW background obtained for points with SFOPT.
+In Sec.\,\ref{sec: GW}, we discuss the GW background obtained for points with SFOPT.
 In Sec.\,\ref{sec: detection prospects}, we compute the signal-to-noise ratio (SNR) for six benchmark points, at various planned GW detectors such as FP-DECIGO, BBO, and Ultimate-DECIGO.
 In Sec.\,\ref{Sec: collider}, we discuss future collider probes that can complement the GW signal.
 Finally, in Sec.\,\ref{sec: summary}, we summarize our key findings and present concluding remarks.